 10. Ensure Cupboard Doors Close Firmly

 Ferrets have strong noses, in the sense that they can use them to ably open cupboard doors and move other objects.
-If you don’t want to spend hours checking every drawer and every closet for your little escapee, close cupboard doors and use magnetic or other locks so that they are securely closed and impregnable.
+If you don’t want to spend hours checking every drawer and closet for your little escapee, close cupboard doors and use magnetic or other types of locks so that they are securely closed and impregnable.

 11. Avoid Upstairs Railings